 Conclusion

 Thanks, Martijn, for your clear explanations.
-People working seriously in the PLM domain managing the full product lifecycle should also learn and consider Configuration Management best practices.
+People working seriously in the PLM domain, managing the full product lifecycle, should also learn and consider best practices in Configuration Management.
 I look forward to a future discussion on how to perform Configuration Management in a model-based environment.